Azerbaijan discloses number of people vaccinated against COVID-19 | News.az

 - Noncategory

-Some 28,600 people have been vaccinated against COVID-19 in Azerbaijan in the past 24 hours, the Operational Headquarters under the Cabinet of Ministers said on Thursday.
+Some 3,694 people have been vaccinated against COVID-19 in Azerbaijan over the past day, the Operational Headquarters under the Cabinet of Ministers said on Monday.

-The first dose of the vaccine was injected to 23,891 citizens, and the second one to 4,709 citizens per day.
+The first dose of the vaccine was injected into 1,223 citizens, and the second one to 2,471 citizens.

 The COVID-19 vaccination in Azerbaijan has been launched on January 18, 2021.